ktravers/ktravers.github.io/_posts/2015-04-26-rendering-from-a-model-wat.md

 ## THE PROBLEM

 The problem we were trying to solve was relatively simple.
 In our Menu views, we'd created a partial `_menu` that contains multiple [`collection_check_boxes`](http://api.rubyonrails.org/classes/ActionView/Helpers/FormOptionsHelper.html#method-i-collection_check_boxes) fields.
 Each checkbox renders another partial `_recipe`, which serves up an image and a link.
-The end result is a row of recipes cards, where each card has an image, a link, and a checkbox that users can tick to select that recipe for their final menu:
+The end result is a row of recipe cards, where each card has an image, a link, and a checkbox that users can tick to select that recipe for their final menu:

 ![Approvable Feast recipe cards]({{ site.baseurl }}/assets/recipe-cards.png "Approvable Feast recipe cards")